|

 Nucl.Phys.
 A628, 458 (1998)

 A model calculation is presented which predicts the complex nuclide distribution resulting from peripheral relativistic heavy-ion collisions involving fissile nuclei.
 The model is based on a modern version of the abrasion-ablation model which describes the formation of excited prefragments due to the nuclear collisions and their consecutive decay.
 The competition between the evaporation of different light particles and fission is computed with an evaporation code which takes dissipative effects and the emission of intermediate-mass fragments into account.
-The nuclide distribution resulting from fission processes is treated by a semi-empirical description which includes the excitation-energy dependent influence of nuclear shell effects and pairing correlatios.
+The nuclide distribution resulting from fission processes is treated by a semi-empirical description which includes the excitation-energy dependent influence of nuclear shell effects and pairing correlations.
 The calculations of collisions between 238U and different reaction partners reveal that a huge number of isotopes of all elements up to uranium is produced.
 The complex nuclide distribution shows the characteristics of fragmentation, mass-asymmetric low-energy fission and mass-symmetric high-energy fission.
 The yields of the different components for different reaction partners are studied.
 Consequences for technical applications are discussed.

 A Reexamination of the Abrasion-Ablation Model for